-On August 10, 2022, the Company entered into an underwriting agreement (the "Underwriting Agreement") with EF Hutton, division of Benchmark Investments, LLC, as representative of the underwriters (the "Representative"), relating to the Offering of 2,300,000 shares of the Company's common stock, par value \$0.00001 per share, at an Offering price of \$4.00 per share.
-Pursuant to the Underwriting Agreement, in exchange for the representative's firm commitment to purchase the Shares, the Company agreed to issue the underwriters warrants (the "Representative's Warrants") to purchase an aggregate of 100,000 shares of the Company's common stock, which is equal to five percent (5%) of the shares sold in the Offering, excluding the over-allotment option, at an exercise price of \$5.00, which is equal to 125% of the Offering price.
+On August 10, 2022, the Company entered into an underwriting agreement (the "Underwriting Agreement") with EF Hutton, division of Benchmark Investments, LLC, as representative of the underwriters (the "Representative"), relating to the Offering of 32,858 (2,300,000 pre reverse split) shares of the Company's common stock, par value \$0.00001 per share, at an Offering price of \$280 (\$4.00 pre reverse split) per share.
+Pursuant to the Underwriting Agreement, in exchange for the representative's firm commitment to purchase the Shares, the Company agreed to issue the underwriters warrants (the "Representative's Warrants") to purchase an aggregate of 1,428 (100,000 pre reverse split) shares of the Company's common stock, which is equal to five percent (5%) of the shares sold in the Offering, excluding the over-allotment option, at an exercise price of \$5.00, which is equal to 125% of the Offering price.
 The Representative's Warrant may be exercised beginning on February 10, 2023, until August 10, 2027.
-For the year ended June 30, 2023, there are no warrants were exercised by the Representative.
+As of June 30, 2024, none of the warrants has been exercised by the Representative.